AmineDjeghri/awesome-os-setup/README.md

 ## 1- Windows configuration
+The integration of WSL allows smooth coding alongside the utilization of Adobe and Microsoft products that may lack support on Linux.
+This flexibility, coupled with the ability to handle resource-intensive games beyond MacOS capabilities, positions Windows-WSL as an enticing platform, ensuring a well-rounded computing experience for all users, regardless of their workplace constraints.

 - First thing to do is to connect your windows to your microsoft account : Windows-> account -> connect
 ### 1.1 Save your key to you microsoft account (important) & update some parameters
  - Connect windows with your Microsoft/Outlook account to save and link the key to your account